ros-controls/ros2_control_demos/README.md

    ```
    ros2 launch ros2_control_demo_bringup test_forward_position_controller.launch.py
    ```
-   You should now see an orange box circling in `RViz`.
+   You should now see orange and yellow blocks moving in `RViz`.
    Also, you should see changing states in the termnal where launch file is started.